ChristopherAndrewTopalian/CATopalian_Organic_Hydroponics/src/step_by_step_instructions/cardboard_box_step_by_step.md

 While it might seem like more work to change the bowl often, it prevents any issues!

 NO issues means a good crop!

+The inside of the home depot small cardboard box on its side is about 11" total, so if you try a 12" bowl it will push the walls of the cardboard box out alot.

+# Inexpesive Bowls
+If you have no bowls at home you can use 32oz yogurt containers, 4 of them next to each other inside the box.
+It's not perfect, but it's one possible solution.

 Happy Gardening :-)